craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ```
 **Operational Assignment**
-Acquire the Object of Interest from the rightmost stable at Araborum.
+Acquire the Object of Interest from the rightmost stable at Araborum, in Mossburg.
 You will meet with a Riphound, a Grovetender, and a Devilkin.
 Together, you will deliver the Object of Interest to the desk of the Captain of Enforcement within the Garrison.
 Activate the Object there.
 Disperse.

 Your fee will be transferred 72 hours after the conclusion of the Operation.
 Prove yourself, Leliana.
 ```